Safiye Sultan (mother of Mehmed III): Foreign relations

-Safiye had the carriage covered and used it on excursions to the city, which was considered scandalous.
+Safiye had the carriage covered and used it on excursions to town, which was considered scandalous.
 This exchange of letters and gifts between Safiye and Elizabeth presented an interesting gender dynamic to their political relationship.
 In juxtaposition to the traditional means of exchanging women in order to secure diplomatic, economic, or military alliances, Elizabeth and Safiye's exchange put them in the position of power rather than the objects of exchange.

 An unusual occurrence in Safiye's relationship with England was her attraction to Sir Paul Pindar, secretary to English ambassador and deliverer of Elizabeth's coach.
 According to Thomas Dallam (who presented Elizabeth's gift of an organ to Mehmed III), "the sultana did take a great liking to Mr. Pinder, and afterward, she sent for him to have his private company, but their meeting was crossed."

 Public works

-Safiye is also famous for starting the construction of Yeni Mosque, the "new mosque" in Eminönü, Constantinople, in 1597, Thus, its name Valide Sultan Mosque.
+Safiye is also famous for starting the construction of Yeni Mosque, the "new mosque" in Eminönü, Constantinople, in 1597.
 Part of Constantinople's Jewish quarter was razed to make way for the structure, whose massive building costs made Safiye unpopular with the soldiery, who wanted her exiled.
 At one point Mehmed III temporarily sent her to the Old Palace.
 Though she returned, she did not live to see the mosque completed.
 After Mehmed died, Safiye lost power and was permanently exiled to the Old Palace by Sultan Ahmed I. The mosque's construction was halted for decades.
 It was finally completed in 1665 by another valide sultan, Turhan Hatice, mother of Mehmed IV.